Atomist or Holist? A Diagnosis and Vision for More Productive Interdisciplinary AI Ethics Dialogue: Atomism vs. holism: An overview of conflicting ideologies

-Holist data scientists view their identities \emph{relationally}, as derived from their being embedded in a larger society with a particular and unique history and culture.
-They are data scientists, but also concerned citizens.
-These social, political, and cultural relations entail various relationships of responsibility and caring for others \cite{noddings2013caring, held2006ethics}.
-Holists stress that the self is embedded in and constituted through caring relations to particular others.
+Holist data scientists view their identities as relationally embedded in a larger society with a particular and unique history and culture.
+The relational identity of holists entails various relationships of responsibility and caring for others \cite{noddings2013caring, held2006ethics}.
+Holists stress the self as concretely situated and constituted through caring relations to particular others.
 As such, holists believe that a good life and society should foster attentive, caring relations and cultivating empathy for the experiences and suffering of vulnerable others \cite{slote2007ethics, held2006ethics}.
 Holist data scientists recognize that their technical expertise allows them to understand AI technologies in a way that politicians and ordinary citizens might not.
 Their privileged knowledge creates an obligation to communicate these concerns publicly so that citizens and policy-makers can act appropriately \cite{anderson2011democracy}.
-Holists thus see themselves as social stewards or fiduciaries acting on behalf of society.
-Limiting the freedom of other data scientists in order to protect and prevent harm to vulnerable third parties, marginalized groups, and the environment is a necessary evil in the quest towards the ideal society.
+Holists thus see themselves as social stewards or fiduciaries acting on behalf of society, holding an ``unconstrained'' view of the perfectability of human nature and society \cite{sowell2002conflict}.
+Limiting the freedom of other data scientists in order to protect and prevent harm to vulnerable third parties, marginalized groups, and the environment thus may be a necessary evil in the utopian quest towards the ideal society.